- Fall Treks

 Access to Goecha La trek base, Yuksom:

-You need to reach NJP(by train) or Bagdogra (by flight) around the city Siliguri in West Bengal for your Darjeeling or Sikkim trips.
-Kolkata is well connected to Siliguri through flights and overnight trains and busses (road from Kolkata to Siliguri is not in good condition and may take 15/16 hours!) .
+You need to reach NJP (by train) or Bagdogra (by flight) in West Bengal for your Darjeeling or Sikkim trips.
+These are located on two sides of the outskirts of Siliguri city.
+Kolkata is well connected to Siliguri through flights and overnight trains and busses (due to road dynamics even a Volvo may take 15/16 hours!) .

 We will arrange a pickup and drop from NJP/Siliguri to Yuksom and back.
 This will be shared by the team members on actual basis and you pay directly to driver/owner on spot.
-Typically a Tata Sumo/Mahindra Maxx type Jeep charges Rs 5000 one side which can accommodate 6 to 8 people.
+Typically a Tata Sumo/Mahindra Maxx type Jeep charges ₹ 7000 one side which can accommodate comfortably 5 to 6 and up to 8 persons.
 Tempo Traveller type vans are not available in this route.
 This cost is NOT included in the TREK FEE.

 For details on how to reach nearest railways station/airport and move to trek base independently/public transportation check the details in GETTING THERE TAB.